Monterrico, Guatemala - Things to Do in Monterrico

 Insider Tips

-Bring cash as most establishments don't accept credit cards and there are no ATMs in town
+Bring cash as ATMs are limited and many establishments don't accept cards

 Explore Activities in Monterrico